-- a.
-Go to advanced privilege mode and enter y when prompted to continue: set -priv advanced - b.
-Enter the command to display the key management information: security key-manager onboard show-backup - c.
+Output value in Restored column Follow these steps true Manually back up the OKM information. a.
+Go to the advanced mode by entering set -priv advanced and then enter Y when prompted. b.
+Enter the following command to display the key management information: security key-manager onboard show-backup c.
 Copy the contents of the backup information to a separate file or your log file.
-You'll need it in disaster scenarios where you might need to manually recover OKM. - d.
-Return to admin mode: set -priv admin - e.
-Shut down the impaired controller. - 3.
-If the Key Manager type displays external and the Restored column displays anything other than yes: - a.
-Restore the external key management authentication keys to all nodes in the cluster: security keymanager external restore mysupport.netapp.com
+You'll need it in disaster scenarios where you might need to manually recover OKM. d.
+You can safely shut down the impaired controller.
+Go to shutdown the impaired controller.